William Fettes: Life

 The Fettes family came from north east Scotland, where the name can be encountered in such variants as "Vettese" (cf. the Scottish writer Raymond Vettese), "Fittes", "Fettis" and "Fiddes".

 Fettes was born on 25 June 1750, the eldest son of Margaret, daughter of James Rae, and William Fettes, an Edinburgh merchant.
 At the age of 8 he attended the Royal High School in Edinburgh.
 When he was 18 years old he commenced his business life, trading in wine and tea from premises in the High Street.
 In 1787 he married Maria Malcolm and in 1788 their only son, William Fettes (1788-1815) was born.
 His life covered a period of economic expansion in Scotland and, at the commencement of the Napoleonic Wars, he was ideally placed to establish connections with Durham, Leeds and Newcastle becoming an underwriter, a military contractor and, in 1800, a director of the British Linen Bank.

 A merchant, and underwriter, Fettes lived not far from Fettes College present location on Comely Bank, in the Stockbridge district of Edinburgh.
-He had made his money trading tea during the Napoleonic wars, and used this to buy the estate of Comely Bank.
+He had made his money trading tea during the Napoleonic Wars, and used this to buy the estate of Comely Bank.
 He was by then living at Comely Bank in the Stockbridge district of Edinburgh and he had other estates which he had bought but he was to retire from trade in 1800 to look after these interests.
 He was involved in many public charities and the general welfare of Edinburgh, serving as Lord Provost of Edinburgh from 1804 to 1806 (two elected sessions).
-He became a baronet of Whamphrey in the County of Dumfires on 13 June 1804.
+He became a baronet of Whamphrey in the County of Dumfries on 13 June 1804.